Jacked Check – An occasional series fact checking the world of bro science

 Carbohydrates are sugar.
 They are a type of sugar molecule, and the body eventually breaks down all carbohydrates, with the exception of fiber, into glucose.
 For the results below, I’ve subtracted out the fiber in the cereals so that we’re comparing net carbs to net carbs.
 I’m also using the nutrition values for cereal with milk—just like ice cream.

 Real-world serving size is also a consideration whether you’re measuring the nutrition of cereal or ice cream.
 However, in this case, we’ll take the food companies at their word and compare serving sizes as labeled by the marketing department, I mean the in-house dietitians, and let everyone lie equally no questions asked.

 One argument for why carbohydrate-rich foods—those with fiber—are different from table sugar is because they also contain other nutrients like B vitamins.
 Well let me tell you: So do the eggs in ice cream.

-A serving of Cheerios clocked in at 31g net carbs, with total sugar of 8g.
+A serving of Cheerios clocked in at 35g net carbs (which includes 8g of total sugar — the added sugar plus the lactose in milk).
 Bran flakes came out essentially the same.
-A serving of Grape Nuts supplies 46g net carbs and 11g of total sugar.
-A serving of Grape Nuts is considered 58g, while Cheerios and Bran Flakes say a serving is about 40g, so that may be the difference.
-A serving of Ben and Jerry’s Chocolate Chip Cookie Dough contains … 42g of total carbs and 33g of total sugar.
+A serving of Grape Nuts supplies 46g net carbs (including 11g of total sugar).
+A serving of Ben and Jerry’s Chocolate Chip Cookie Dough contains … 42g of net carbs (which includes total sugar of 33g).